-Online Program (RN to BSN) – Online courses are scheduled two per term for 11-week terms.
+Online Program (RN to BSN and MSN) – Online courses are scheduled two per term for 11-week terms.
 For the purpose of participation and attendance, the academic week begins on Monday at 12:00am Mountain Time and ends Sunday at 11:59 pm Mountain Time.
 Attendance is monitored through class participation.
 Program start dates are throughout the year (link to program start dates).

 Online students are expected to participate in each of their scheduled classes through the week.
 A student participates in class by doing the following:

 - Submitting a post to the discussion board;

 - Posting a paper, project, or other academic assignment; and/or

 - Completing a quiz, exam, mid-term, or final;